-Online CRM programs, like Salesforce.com, provide for the ability to manage your sales process from the lead stage through to a closed sale that is won (or one that is lost).
+Online CRM programs, like Salesforce, provide for the ability to manage your sales process from the lead stage through to a closed sale that is won (or lost).
 This is an overview of the Salesforce Lead to Opportunity process.
 I don’t claim this is the best way for all companies to work, though it works well for many companies.
-This example of work flow automation I provide as only one way of how to use lead tracking software such as Salesforce.com.
+The example of workflow automation I provide as only one way of how to use lead tracking software such as Salesforce.

 Open- Not Contacted (the default lead tracking stage)

 This information is tracked under the Lead Status field in the Lead object in Salesforce.

 If a Lead is “Closed – Not Converted,” then the Lead is not a possibility to do business with within the period of time you have in mind.
 If the Lead is “Closed – Converted” then you’ve made the assessment that there is some interest on their part in doing business with you, so you want to start your sales process.
 You then “convert” the Lead.

 When a Lead is “converted” it means that the Lead becomes a Contact (person), Account (company), and an Opportunity (potential sale) in the Salesforce.com.

 It is possible for a Lead to become a Contact and an Account without becoming an Opportunity, such as when they become part of your network but you don’t plan to sell to them.
 But for our example, if we want to make some money, a Lead becomes an Opportunity, as well as a Contact and an Account.

 Salesforce acts as a contact management system and sales lead tracking system until a contact or a lead is Converted into an Opportunity.
 Once a contact or lead is converted into an Opportunity, then Salesforce becomes a full sales management software solution.